 Competition for Power Electronic Systems.
-We face competition from other companies selling power reliability products, such as SVC (Static VAR Compensator) and STATCOM (Static Reactive Compensation) products made by ABB, Alstom, Siemens and Mitsubishi Electric Power Products, Inc., dynamic voltage restorers (DVRs) produced by companies such as S&C Electric Company and ABB, and flywheels and battery-based UPS systems offered by various companies around the world.
-We do not know of any companies currently developing or selling commercial SMES products; however, there are at least two organizations developing SMES products, a government-sponsored program in Japan and ACCEL Instruments GmbH in Germany.
+We face competition from other companies selling power reliability products, such as SVC and STATCOM (Static Reactive Compensation) products made by ABB, Alstom, Siemens and Mitsubishi Electric Power Products, DVRs (dynamic voltage restorers) produced by companies such as S&C Electric and ABB, and flywheels and battery-based UPS systems offered by various companies around the world.
+We do not know of any companies currently selling commercial SMES products; however, there are at least two organizations developing SMES products, a government-sponsored program in Japan and ACCEL Instruments GmbH in Germany.